kosson/ojs-tools/ojsxml/README.md

 # CSV to OJS XML Import for OJS 3.4.0

-This collection of scripts and workflow was adapted from https://github.com/rkbuoe/ojsxml repo, which, in turn is a fork of the original repo from https://github.com/ualbertalib/ojsxml.
+This collection of scripts and workflows was adapted from https://github.com/rkbuoe/ojsxml repo, which, in turn is a fork of the original repo from https://github.com/ualbertalib/ojsxml.

 This application will convert a CSV file into the OJS XML native import file.
 Following this guide you will be able to use *Native XML Plugin* to upload whole issues, if desired, or use the CLI import scripts.
+This application is developed and run on a Ubuntu/Mint operating system.
+It is not tried out on Windows OS.

-The XSD is included with this project in the `docroot/output` directory.
+The XSD of the OJS version is included with this project in the `docroot/output` directory.
 Sample CSV files for both users and issues are included in the `examples` directory.

 Note: This is NOT a comprehensive CSV to OJS XML conversion, and many fields are left out.